certifaction/cli/README.md

 >#### Query parameters
 >```
 >scope=<string>: overrides the default user signing scope.
 The possible values are register, sign and certify
->signonly=true: do not prepare the document if it is not prepared and return an error instead.
+>sign-only=true: do not prepare the document if it is not prepared and return an error instead.
 >filename=<string>: the name of the file
 >
 >In addition, the query will accept the prepare query parameters.